dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 {{< figure_resizing src="invalid.png" link="invalid.png" >}}

-I tried to open this images on my machine, but they could not be viewed.
+I tried to open these images on my machine, but they could not be viewed.

 {{< figure_resizing src="sample_invalid.png" link="sample_invalid.png" >}}

-Invalid images can't be used but takes up disk space.
+Invalid images can't be used but take up disk space.
 There's only one way to deal with it - Delete.